Ivan Devčić

-Ivan Devčić (born in Krasno near Senj, 1 January 1948) is a Croatian archbishop of the Roman Catholic Archdiocese of Rijeka and university professor of philosophy.
+Ivan Devčić (born 1 January 1948) is a Croatian prelate of the Catholic Church and university professor of philosophy.
+He was the archbishop of the Roman Catholic Archdiocese of Rijeka between 2000 and 2022.

 Early life and education

 Ivan Devčić was born in a small village of Krasno near Senj on 1 January 1948 to Antun and Kata Devčić.
 He finished primary school in Krasno, after which he attended minor seminaries in Rijeka and Pazin between 1963 and 1967.
 Devčić started his higher education at the Rijeka branch of the Zagreb Catholic Faculty of Theology, and finished it at the Pontifical Gregorian University in Rome.
 He was ordered as a priest of the Archdiocese of Rijeka on 28 June 1975.
 In 1980, he received a PhD in theology with thesis Der Personalismus bei Nikolaj A. Berdjajew.
 Versuch einer Philosophie des Konkreten.

 Career

 After Devčić returned from Rome, he got intensively engaged in research and teaching work, and since teaches philosophy at the Rijeka branch of the Zagreb Catholic Faculty of Theology.
 He has published several scientific articles and books.
 In the Archdiocese of Rijeka, he served as Vice-Rector of the Theological Seminary (1980-1985), Rector and Bursar of the Seminary (1985-2000), and a university professor of philosophy (1995-present).

 On 17 November 2000 Pope John Paul II appointed him Archbishop and Metropolitan.
 He was ordered on 16 December 2000.
 The main consecrate was Cardinal Josip Bozanić, and co-consecrates Msgr.
 Ivan Milovan and Msgr.
 Mile Bogović.